 Fuchs became a British citizen in August 1942 and subsequently signed the Official Secrets Act, pledging not to pass state secrets related to national security and defense to foreign governments.
 Yet still sympathetic to the Communist cause, Fuchs shortly thereafter began providing Soviet GRU operatives with classified information on the progress of Britain’s atomic research and development project.

 In late 1943, Fuchs was part of a British delegation of scientists sent to Columbia University in New York to work on the Manhattan Project.
 In particular, he worked on developing the gaseous diffusion method of uranium enrichment.
 Seeking to continue receiving intelligence on the Anglo-American atomic bomb project, Harry Gold, a KGB agent codenamed “Raymond”, contacted Fuchs in early 1944.

 Fuchs was transferred to Los Alamos in August 1944, where he worked in the Theoretical Division under Hans Bethe and Edward Teller.
-There, he calculated the approximate energy yield of an atomic explosion and specialized in researching implosion methods focusing in particular on developing the plutonium implosion “Fat Man” bomb that was detonated over Nagasaki on August 9, 1945.
+There, he calculated the approximate energy yield of an atomic explosion, and specialized in researching implosion methods, focusing in particular on the “Fat Man” implosion bomb.
 Additionally, he was present at the Trinity Test on July 16, 1945.